 To keep global temperature rise to below 1.5°C, the Glasgow Climate Pact that was agreed at the 26th UN Climate Change Conference of the Parties (COP26) requested countries to submit more ambitious NDCs by the end of 2022.
 SLOCAT is urging countries to revisit their contributions and further enhance the transport ambition of their climate strategies.

-Based on the SLOCAT Ten Recommendations to Raise Ambition for Transport in NDCs and the data from the SLOCAT-GIZ Tracker of Climate Strategies for Transport (as of 1 May 2022).
+The NDCs Hall of Fame by SLOCAT is based on the SLOCAT Ten Recommendations to Raise Ambition for Transport in NDCs and the data from the SLOCAT-GIZ NDC Transport Tracker (as of 10 November 2023).
+Read the assessment methodology below and contact Nikola Medimorec for more information.

 As we collectively work to update and raise ambition in the next generation of Nationally Determined Contributions (or NDCs – efforts by each country to reduce national emissions and adapt to the impacts of climate change under the United Nations Framework Convention on Climate Change), we would like to share a set of key recommendations for ways countries can scale up transport ambition in their NDCs.